jimbobding/seasons/TESTING.md

 #### Fixes
 - It seems that I was unable to register items in the  subscription model,  separately to the product items.
 The product Id's were not getting separated and only being read as product ID's, I tried to enter the subscriptions as sub Items so they would have a string relating to the subscription('size') model but this did not work.
 After spending a few days on this problem and being in constant contact with the course tutors and speaking to my mentor I was still unable to ascertain the problem as they thought the code I had written should have worked. s time was a factor and I was unable to fix the problem I decided to take a different approach, I folded the subscription('size') model into the products model and then used the category key to separate the subscription('size') items (within the product model) from the original product models.
+I then pased through the season key which both subscriptions and products shared int the subscription details page.
+This meant it would display the only the items relted to the season clicked on, E/g if a user clicked on teh winter subscription it would disply the products that were related to the winter season.
+I then added a link at the bottom that took the user to the products page but used a filter so it wouldonl show the subscription ite,s in the product models.
 This gave an almost desired result, I will further investigate this issue in my own time to resolve it for future purposes.

 - **User Story**